Phil Ochs: Early life

 Philip David Ochs was born on December 19, 1940, in El Paso, Texas, to Jacob "Jack" Ochs (August 11, 1909 – April 30, 1963), a physician who was born in New York to Polish-Jewish parents, and Gertrude Ochs (née Phin; February 26, 1912 – March 9, 1994), who was born in Scotland to Jewish parents.
 His parents met and married in Edinburgh where Jack was attending medical school, and afterwards moved to the United States.
-Ochs grew up with an older sister, Sonia (known as Sonny, born April 12, 1937), and a younger brother, Michael (February 27, 1943 – July 23, 2025).
+Phil grew up with an older sister, Sonia (known as Sonny, born April 12, 1937), and a younger brother, Michael (February 27, 1943 – July 23, 2025).

-After being drafted into the army, Jack was sent overseas near the end of World War II and treated soldiers at the Battle of the Bulge.
-His war experiences, however, affected his mental health and he received an honorable medical discharge in November 1945.
-Upon arriving home, Jack was hospitalized for bipolar disorder and depression, and was distant from his wife and children.
-He was also unable to establish a successful medical practice and instead worked at a series of hospitals around the country.
-As a result, Ochs and his family moved frequently: first to Far Rockaway, New York, when Ochs was a teenager; then to Perrysburg in western New York, where he first studied music; and then to Columbus, Ohio.
+After being drafted into the army, Jack Ochs was sent overseas near the end of World War II and treated soldiers during the Battle of the Bulge.
+His war experiences, however, seriously affected his mental health, and he received an honorable medical discharge in November 1945.
+After arriving home, he was hospitalized for bipolar disorder and depression, and was distant from his wife and children.
+He was also unable to establish a successful medical practice, and instead worked at a series of hospitals around the country.
+As a result, Ochs and his family moved frequently: first to Far Rockaway, New York, when Phil was a teenager; then to Perrysburg in western New York, where he first studied music; and then to Columbus, Ohio.

 As a teen, Phil Ochs was recognized as a talented clarinet player; in an evaluation, one music instructor wrote: "You have exceptional musical feeling and the ability to transfer it on your instrument is abundant."
 His musical skills allowed him to play clarinet with the orchestra at the Capital University Conservatory of Music in Ohio, where he rose to the status of principal soloist before he was 16.
-Although Ochs played classical music, he soon became interested in other music sounds he heard on the radio, such as early rock icons (Buddy Holly and Elvis Presley) and country artists (Merle Haggard, Faron Young, Ernest Tubb, Hank Williams, and Johnny Cash).
+Although Ochs played classical music, he soon became interested in other music sounds he heard on the radio, such as early rock icons (Buddy Holly and Elvis Presley) and country artists (Faron Young, Ernest Tubb, Hank Williams, and Johnny Cash).

 Ochs also spent a lot of time at the movies while living in Far Rockaway, as there were three theaters in town.
 Because his mother did not want to hire a babysitter, she instead gave her sons money and the brothers saw five to six films each week.
 He especially liked big screen heroes (John Wayne and Audie Murphy) and later developed an interest in movie rebels (Marlon Brando and James Dean).